mmann1123/ts-raster/README.md

 # ts-raster
 --------------------
-ts-raster is a python package for extracting and analyzing of time-series characterstics from raster data.
+ts-raster is a python package for extracting and analyzing of time-series characteristics from raster data.
 The feature extraction follows the footsteps of approaches developed in the python package <a href="https://github.com/blue-yonder/tsfresh">tsfresh</a>.

 - input : historical raster data (e.g. Monthly temperature data (2000-2018)
-- Extracted Feature: Mean, minimum, maximum, standard deviation... characterstics for all the data
+- Extracted Feature: Mean, minimum, maximum, standard deviation... characteristics for all the data
 - output: data frame(CSV) or (array)Raster files of each

 For analysis, several machine learning models as well as an ensemble modeling technique are incorporated.